centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/advanced-configuration.md

 ![image](../assets/graph-views/jvm3.png)

-You may also just check the access to the following URL that tells that the server is up or not:
+You can also simply check by accessing the following URL, which tells you whether or not the server is up:

 <Tabs groupId="sync">
 <TabItem value="HTTP" label="HTTP">